Codecademy/docs/content/swiftui/concepts/views/terms/toggle/toggle.md

 The following parameters can be applied to a `Toggle` view:

-- The `"Title String"` parameter is used instead of a [closure](https://www.codecademy.com/resources/docs/swift/closures).
-- `"Title String"` is an optional paramenter; Based on your usecase you can decide to either enter it when calling `Toggle` or inside a [closure](https://www.codecademy.com/resources/docs/swift/closures), as shown in the example below.
+- `"Title String"` is an optional parameter.
+Based on the use-case, this can be applied when calling `Toggle` or used inside a [closure](https://www.codecademy.com/resources/docs/swift/closures), as shown in the example below.
 - `isOn:` is a binding `Bool` type parameter that determines the state of the toggle (on or off).

 ## Example